Last updated: February 2023

-Japan is currently the third largest economy in the world, behind the US and China.
-Japan’s per capita incomes, business climate rank and creditworthiness are broadly in line with other advanced economies but the country lags on GDP growth.
+Japan is the third largest economy in the world, behind the US and China.
+Japan’s per capita incomes, business climate rank and creditworthiness are broadly in line with other advanced economies.
+But Japan significantly lags on GDP growth.

 |The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
 Per capita income is in current US dollars.
 Annual GDP growth is the five-year average forecast between 2023 and 2027.
 Business climate is measured by the World Bank’s 2019 Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
 The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.|

 Japan’s economic recovery from the pandemic has been more subdued than its peers.
 Growth was modest at 1.7% in 2022, as supply chain disruptions held back production, investment and export growth.
 Domestic demand remained strong, despite inflation edging up to 4% in December 2022 amid high energy prices and persistent yen weakness.